microsoft/project-rome/Android/how-to guides/getting-started-rome-android.md

         public void onPageFinished(WebView view, String url) {
             super.onPageFinished(view, url);

-            // check URL for authorization success:
+            // check URL for authorization success.
+REDIRECT_URI should be defined
-            if (url.startsWith(REDIRECT_URI)) {
+            // at the class level as "https://login.live.com/oauth20_desktop.srf" if (url.startsWith(REDIRECT_URI)) {
                 // extract the auth code from the url Uri uri = Uri.parse(url);